microsoft/vscode-loc/README.md

 This repository contains all of the localized Language Pack extensions for Visual Studio Code.
 A Language Pack contains the localized string resources for a particular language.

-Localized resource files are managed in [Transifex](https://www.transifex.com/microsoft-oss/).
+Localized resource files are managed in [Microsoft Localization Community Platform (MLCP)](https://envelope-community-staging.azurewebsites.net/).

 There are 9 "core" languages for Visual Studio Code and, currently, 4 addtional, community driven languages: